diego-aslz/delphi/_posts/2013-06-28-working-around-ps3-lagged-updates.md

 it would be possible to use a download manager to improve the speed.

 I started looking for it, since I didn't remember the name.
 Found it: PS3 Proxy Server GUI.
 However, it's for Windows.
-I hate Windows.
-I am a Linux user and lover.
-I didn't want to install `wine` package in my system just to use this little piece of software.
-So I started thinking and I thoght of another solution.
+I don't like Windows.
+I'm a Linux user and lover.
+I didn't want to install `wine` package in my system just to use this little piece of software either.
+So, I started thinking and I thoght of another solution.

 ### My own proxy

-Using Vagrant Up, I created a new little virtual machine using linux:
+Using [Vagrant Up][1], I created a new little virtual machine using linux:

 {% highlight bash %}
 vagrant init